This text is translated into Russian by google automatic human level neural machine.

 More than 326,5 billion rubles. private investment has come to the economy of the Far East, of which 118 billion rubles. was invested by investors in the 2018 year.
 As a result, 27 thousands of jobs appeared and 183 enterprises were commissioned, with each of the indicators doubled last year.

 Today, more than 1480 projects are in the design and implementation stage, the largest of which are: the Verkhne-Munskoye diamond mining enterprise in Yakutia, the Denisovsky mining and processing complex, two agro-industrial complexes and the LNG mini-plant on Sakhalin, two logistics complexes, and also plant for the production of reinforced concrete structures in Primorye.
 The number of new projects is expected to grow in the 2019 year.

-Work with federal targeted and state programs aimed at the development of health care, education, culture and sports is one of the two areas of social development of the Far East.
-From 5,5 from to 7,2%, the standard of investment sections of all government programs in relation to DFO was increased due to the inclusion of Transbaikalia and Buryatia, in which, like in other regions, advanced development areas (TOR) will be created.
+Working with federal targeted and state programs aimed at developing health care, education, culture and sports is one of the two areas of social development in the Far East.
+From 5,5 s to 7,2%, the standard of investment sections of all state programs in relation to the Far Eastern Federal District was increased due to the inclusion of Transbaikalia and Buryatia, in which, as in other regions, territories of advanced development (TOP) will be created.